danielvitor2d/Codebook/README.md

 Data structures and algorithms for International Collegiate Programming Contest (ICPC) and other contests about competitive programming.

-Some of codes are implemented by me, the mos part in C++.
+Some of codes are implemented by me, the most part in C++.

 #### PDF Version